pyraven/Day2-25DaysofServerless/README.md

 8:45 AM - deliver the coffee to Sister and Brother 8:49 AM - return to kitchen, take a break!

 Solution to Day 2 of the #25DaysOfServerless.
 This solution uses Cloud Scheduler, PubSub, and a Cloud Function on GCP.
-For SMS, I've used the Twilio API.
+For SMS, I used the Twilio API.

 The scheduler runs on a cronjob (shown below), which triggers a pub/sub topic, which triggers the cloud function to send a reminder SMS (using Twilio) to Lucy based on the minute of the hour.